38/plumber/README.md

 To initialize the Plumber isolated environment.
 Then you can go to src/ directory, compile and run the examples there.

+To start the static content server based on the Plumber framework

+	cd src/fileserver
+	make
+	./fileserver.pss

+After the server starts, you will be able to access [http://localhost:8080/](http://localhost:8080)

 # General Idea of Plumber
 Unlike traditional service framework, which modelling the component as a request-response based "service",